aproxis/VideoCutter/.clinerules/10-project-files.md

     -   Draw sample text.
     -   Apply outline and shadow effects by drawing the text multiple times with offsets and using alpha compositing for layering.
     -   Convert the PIL image to a Tkinter `PhotoImage` and update a `tk.Label` in the GUI to display the preview.
--   **Debouncing (Commented Out)**: The `schedule_subtitle_preview_update` function is intended for debouncing updates to the subtitle preview, preventing excessive redraws during rapid user input.
-However, in the provided code, it's commented out to directly call the update function, indicating it might be under development or for debugging purposes.
+-   **Debouncing**: The `schedule_subtitle_preview_update` function is intended for debouncing updates to the subtitle preview, preventing excessive redraws during rapid user input.

 **Internal Dependencies:**
 -   None directly within the `videocutter` package, but it relies on `gui.py` to provide the `gui_elements` dictionary containing references to Tkinter variables and widgets.